Kurian Joseph

-Kurian Joseph (born 30 November 1953) is a former Judge of the Supreme Court of India.
-Previously, he has served as Chief Justice of Himachal Pradesh High Court and Judge of Kerala High Court.
+Kurian Joseph (born 30 November 1953) is a former judge of the Supreme Court of India.
+Previously, he has served as chief justice of the Himachal Pradesh High Court and judge of the Kerala High Court.

 Early life

 Kurian Joseph was born on 30 November 1953 in Manjapra a village near Angamaly.
 He was educated at St. Joseph's U.P.
 School, Chengal, Kalady, St. Sebastian's High School, Kanjoor.
 For higher education, he attended Bharata Mata College, Thrikkakara and Sree Sankara College, both affiliated colleges of Mahatma Gandhi University, and Kerala Law Academy, University of Kerala in Trivandrum.